Startup Tax Prep: How to Find the Right Tax Provider

 One example is the federal research and development tax credit (R&D tax credit), which offers up to $250,000 in annual tax savings to companies conducting qualified research activities in the US.
 Even pre-revenue businesses can benefit, as the tax credit can help offset payroll taxes.
 And there may be similar state tax credits that can increase your savings.

 Many small- and medium-sized businesses miss out because they don’t realize they can claim the R&D tax credit, or they’re intimidated by the complicated claim process.
-However, an experienced startup tax help service can help you identify if you qualify and walk you through the process—or do it for you.
+However, an experienced startup tax service can help you identify if you qualify and walk you through the process—or, even better, do it for you.

 Questions to Ask Your Startup Tax Expert